1 March 2025

 For children with special needs, fostering emotional resilience can improve their overall quality of life and empower them to become more self-reliant over time.
 It's not just about getting through the day-to-day; it's about setting the foundation for lifelong growth.

-Before we get into practical steps, it’s crucial to acknowledge some of the challenges these children may face in their journey toward emotional independence:- Communication Barriers: Some children with special needs may have difficulty expressing their emotions due to speech delays or communication difficulties.
+- Communication Barriers: Some children with special needs may have difficulty expressing their emotions due to speech delays or communication difficulties.

 - Sensory Sensitivities: Kids with sensory processing issues may feel overwhelmed by certain environments or stimuli, making emotional regulation harder.